 The government has announced its plans for rescuing the state power corporation, the Public Power Corporation (PPC) and save it from collapse.

-A study by the Greek Tourism Confederation (INSETE) has indicated that tourism was worth over one quarter of Greece’s GDP in 2017.
+A study by the Greek Tourism Confederation (INSETE) has indicated that tourism contributed between 25.7 and 30.9 percent of Greece’s GDP in 2018.

 Since key constituencies, including private and public sector workers and the young, abandoned governing SYRIZA to hand New Democracy a comfortable 9.5 percent lead in the May 26 European Parliament elections, the parties have been vying for the middle-class vote.

 The government and opposition in Greece have started to unfold their manifestos in anticipation of national elections which are now scheduled for July 7.